 Revaluation of commercial and industrial properties in the County of South Dublin has been completed.
-Proposed Valuation Certificates have been issued to Commercial and Industrial ratepayers in South Dublin County Council rating authority areas.
-In accordance with Rates legislation this is the second revaluation to take place in the County, ten years after the last.
+The Valuation Office issued final certificates to all ratepayers in South Dublin County Council’s Administrative Area as part of the Revaluation Process.

 There is further information on revaluation available on the Valuation Office website www.valoff.ie.
 You can also email specific queries to Reval2017@valoff.ie or by telephone on 01-817 1033 or LoCall: 1890 531 431